MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/2 - From Signals To SPD Matrices To Tokens.md

 \in SPD(n+k)
 $$

+The proof af the augmented matrix's positive-definiteness can be found [here](./extras/Proof%20of%20Post-Augmentation%20Positive-Definiteness.pdf).

 In our work, we set $V_{\alpha} = V \times \alpha$, with $\alpha \in \mathbb{R}$ being the augmentation factor controlling for the prominence of a given augmentation matrix $V$ within our augmented matrix.
 This augmentation factor is a model hyperparameter (cf. [here](./3%20-%20Formatting%20The%20Model%20Inputs.md)).

+*Note: although we only use a single vector as statistic matrix, you can parameterize the code to build an augmentation matrix out of multiple concatenated statistic vectors.*

 <h4 id="whitening" style="text-align: center;">SPD Matrix Whitening*</h4>